G-Node/python-odml/doc/tutorial.rst

 The scientific background of the possible user community of odML varies enormously (e.g. physics, informatics, mathematics, biology, medicine, psychology).
 Some users will be trained programmers, others probably have never learned a programming language.

 To cover the different demands of all users, we first provide a slow introduction to odML that allows programming beginners to learn the basic concepts behind odML.
 We will first examine a simple odML file using the interactive odML-Editor.
-In a next step, we will demonstrat how to generate the same odML file via the Python-odml library.
+In a next step, we will demonstrate how to generate the same odML file via the Python-odML library.
 In later chapters we present more advanced possibilies of the Python-odML library (e.g. how to search for a certain metadata within an odML file).

-At the end, we will provide a few examples on how you can construct an odML depending on different use case scenarios.
+Although the structure of an odML is depending on the needs of each individual user, we would like to provide at the end of this tutorial a few examples on how you can construct an odML assuming a set of use case scenarios.

-The set of example odML files, which we use within this tutorial are part of the documentation package (see example_odMLs folder).
+The set of example odML files, which we use within this tutorial are part of the documentation package (see doc/example_odMLs/).

-Templates for general usable odML files can be downloaded (soon) from the following website: $$$
+A set of odML templates are open accessible on the odML terminology website "...".
+In the later chapters of this tutorial we will show you how one can make use of these templates to generate your own specific odML.

 ------------------------------------------------------------------------